flatscrew/latte/STATUS.md

 `⚪ TODO` No effort have been put into this one yet

-` 🟡In Progress` It's currently under development and it might be some notable changes will be applied to Latte logic to conform it
+`🟡 In Progress` It's currently under development and it might be some notable changes will be applied to Latte logic to conform it

 `🟢 Done` It's done like DONE, the example works 100% the same as original code does.